Skip to main content

 ”this command requires KAGI_API_TOKEN”

-1. Get API Token from Kagi settings
+1. Get a legacy API Token from Kagi settings

 2. Check you have API credit available